-Date Buyer Seller Strategic Rationale Feb 2017 Capgemini idean 🤻 "Customer demand is shifting; service providers who bring digital design, creativity, and agility to redefine the customer experience are developing a strategic dialog with their clients, driving uniquely differentiated outcomes, and gaining market share as true digital partners" Jan 2017 sequence salesforce "Enhance Salesforce's experience design capabilities, helping companies use the power of design to better connect with their customers in entirely new ways" Jan 2017 accenture -ALTITUDE "Acquisition will result in a unique combination of Altitude's innovation, design, and engineering expertise with Accenture's industry knowledge and full range of consulting, technology and digital capabilities including artificial intelligence, cybersecurity and Internet-of-Things (IoT)" Nov 2016 McKinsey&Company ₩ Veryday "Veryday is ahead of the curve because its work combines physical product design, service design, and an engaging experience.
-The convergence of physical and digital, of products and services, is a huge opportunity for a lot of our clients" Jul 2016 Cognizant idea couture Further advance Cognizant's strategy to bring together elite capabilities in ideation, insight, strategy, design and technology to deliver innovative and impactful solutions Aug 2015 ÉY Seren "The expectations of today's consumers have been shaped by digitally native companies that offer simple and intuitive customer journeys for their products and services" Jul 2015 Capital One omonsoon Capital One wants to "revolutionize banking with mobile apps but needs more workers than it could simply hire on its own" Jul 2015 wipro digital Designit' Evolve Wipro's digital offering "Improve customer experience while radically digitizing business operations" May 2015 McKinsey&Company LUNAR "Until now we couldn't help clients with design execution.
+Date Buyer Seller Strategic Rationale May 2017 vivendi IIAVAS "If this transaction is successful, it would enable Havas to leverage Vivendi's skills in talent management, content creation and distribution.
+In return, Vivendi will gain access to Havas's expertise in consumer science, data analytics and new creative formats."
+Feb 2017 Capgemini idean "Customer demand is shifting; service providers who bring digital design, creativity, and agility to redefine the customer experience are developing a strategic dialog with their clients, driving uniquely differentiated outcomes, and gaining market share as true digital partners" Jan 2017 SEQUENCE salesforce "Enhance Salesforce's experience design capabilities, helping companies use the power of design to better connect with their customers in entirely new ways" Jan 2017 accenture -ALTITUDE "Acquisition will result in a unique combination of Altitude's innovation, design, and engineering expertise with Accenture's industry knowledge and full range of consulting, technology and digital capabilities including artificial intelligence, cybersecurity and Internet-of-Things (IoT)" Nov 2016 McKinsey&Company ₩ Veryday "Veryday is ahead of the curve because its work combines physical product design, service design, and an engaging experience.
+The convergence of physical and digital, of products and services, is a huge opportunity for a lot of our clients" Jul 2016 Cognizant idea couture Further advance Cognizant's strategy to bring together elite capabilities in ideation, insight, strategy, design and technology to deliver innovative and impactful solutions Aug 2015 EY Seren "The expectations of today's consumers have been shaped by digitally native companies that offer simple and intuitive customer journeys for their products and services" Jul 2015 Capital One omonsoon Capital One wants to "revolutionize banking with mobile apps but needs more workers than it could simply hire on its own" Jul 2015 wipro digital Designit ° Evolve Wipro's digital offering "Improve customer experience while radically digitizing business operations" May 2015 McKinsey&Company LUNAR "Until now we couldn'thelp clients with design execution.
 Bringing together top design, engineering, and business thinking in one holistic approach is going to be very powerful" Oct 2014 Capital One adaptive path "Solving experience design problems for Capital One" Sep 2014 PUBLICIS GROUPE บบบบ "Nurun's expertise, based on a combination of design and new technologies, will strengthen Publicis Groupe's digital global presence"